BlackMetalz/Linux_Notes/Disk/parition_filesystem.md

 `

 UUID get from blkid.
 Alway recommends use UUID because it is static.
+Example: when we mount with /dev/sdbx instead of UUID.
+So when we unpluged disk for swap or something like that. mount dir can be read wrong because /dev/sdx isn't static.
+This is rarely happens but when i work in production server, I never seen disk mount by /dev/sdx :D. Just my working experience

 `
 /data ext4 noatime,nodiratime 0 2  ( Go here if you want more detail https://wiki.debian.org/fstab :v )